Jason DeGroff - Director

 He is currently on the visual staff with the Cadets Drum and Bugle Corps where he was also a member for three years (1989-1991) of the 10-time World Champions.
 DeGroff was also a member of the Connecticut Hurricanes Drum and Bugle Corps for five years.
 Upon "aging out" he served as the visual caption head and wrote drill for the Boston Crusaders and the Crossmen Drum and Bugle Corps.
 DeGroff also has been the Show Coordinator for the Connecticut Hurricanes Drum and Bugle Corps.

-Front Ensemble Arranger/Instructor
+Conor Mulford - Front Ensemble Arranger/Instructor

-Teaching Assistant/Drill and Music Tech
+Solange Ramkissoon - Teaching Assistant/Drill And Music Tech